Kotlin/dokka/docs/README.md

 ### Tabs

-Tabs can be used to give instructions that are specific to a build system or something else.
+Tabs can be used to save space in your document, allowing you to show different text in the same space depending on the tab chosen.

-Content inside tabs is not limited to just text - it can be code blocks, tips, etc.
+Content within tabs isn't limited to text.
+You can also add code blocks, tips, etc.

 ```text
 <tabs group="build-script">